jayoung/pamlWrapper/README.md

   - truncates long sequence names to 30 characters (long names caused trouble somewhere - I think in PHYML).
 Name translations are saved in `myAln.fa.aliases.txt`
   - removes odd characters from seqnames (e.g. `' : ( )`) - these can cause trouble

 - if the user supplies a tree via the `--usertree` option, we use that (after checking that seqnames match up between the alignment and the tree).
-Otherwise we run PHYML to make a phylogenetic tree (details: we use the GTR nucleotide substitution model, we estimate the proportion of invariable sites, we estimate the shape of the gamma distribution, we estimate nucleotide freqs, we do not do any bootstrapping).
+Otherwise we run PHYML (via the script `pw_runPHYML.pl`) to make a phylogenetic tree (details: we use the GTR nucleotide substitution model, we estimate the proportion of invariable sites, we estimate the shape of the gamma distribution, we estimate nucleotide freqs, we do not do any bootstrapping).
 See contents of the `myAln.fa_PHYMLtree` directory:
   - PHYML's output tree is `myAln.fa.phy_phyml_tree`
   - sometimes I want to see how those trees look, so I restore any seqnames I changed to their original names: `myAln.fa.phy_phyml_tree.names`
   - and I use an R script to draw that tree: `myAln.fa.phy_phyml_tree.names.pdf`